Stuart Fairchild Player Props: Reds vs. Athletics

 Athletics Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Athletics pitching staff ranks last in the league.
+- The Athletics pitching staff ranks last in the league with a collective 7.4 strikeouts per nine innings.

-- The Athletics' 8.01 team ERA ranks last among all MLB pitching staffs.
+- The Athletics' 8.05 team ERA ranks last across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.